-Viber Chatbot (Viber Bot) pricing underwent a major change in September 2022.
+Viber Chatbot (Viber Bot) pricing has gone through major changes in recent times.
 If you currently use Viber for business or are planning to, you’re probably wondering how these changes will affect your business.
 Read on to learn about Viber business pricing, terms and use cases.

 In the past, businesses could send any number of messages for free.
 Unlike other messaging apps, Viber didn’t have a messaging window, so the lack of restrictions made it an attractive option for businesses.
 This is no longer the case.
-Let’s take a look at the new terms.
+Let’s look at the new Viber Chatbot Commercial Terms.

 Viber Chatbot Commercial Terms